 In the meanwhile, the most important thing is, do YOU understand why you need to let go of how your association has always done things?

-Are you ready and willing to let go some of the legacy you've personally created in your association and start focusing on the next chapter?
+Are you ready and willing to let go some of the legacies you've personally created in your association and start focusing on the next chapter?

 Take a moment and note how you felt when you read those questions.

 Did you get excited?
 IF you did, you are a rare person and it's lovely.

 Or did you, like most people, feel yourself contracting?
 Feeling unsure where to start?
 Maybe your stomach is clenching and you notice resistance rising up?